 Classes are approximately 25-30 students per level.

 There are classes on Saturdays but they are limited to half of a day.
 This includes a technique class and one other class.
-During the week of July 4th, the class on Saturday will be a full day.
+July 4th, 2015 will not have classes.

-Yes, if you choose to attend the full 5 week session there is a showcase on Friday, July 25 at 6:00pm and Saturday, July 26 at 11:00am in the Dance building.
+Yes, if you choose to attend the full 5 week session there is a showcase on the evening of Friday, July 25th in the Dance building.
 All 5-week students will be eligible to participate in the performance in ballet repertoire and/or variations in addition to modern, jazz, and/or Broadway choreography.
-Parents and friends are invited to watch the performance in the in-studio theater at TCU Erma Lowe Hall.
-If you choose the 3 week session there is no showcase but you may invite family and friends to observe classes on the last day.
+Parents and friends are invited to watch the performance in Erma Lowe Hall’s Studio Theater.
+For students in the 3-week session there is no showcase but family and friends are invited to observe classes on the last day, Saturday July 12th.

 Jobs with the company are by invitation only.
 The Artistic Staff chooses approximately 4-8 people from the Summer Intensive for a trainee or apprentice position with the company depending on what is available.